30 Aug Going On A Road Trip? 5 Things To Consider

 Road trips have been an iconic embodiment of American culture for over seventy years.
 After World War II, normal families finally had the disposable money to spend on new cars and fun vacations.
 If you ever get the chance to see the West Coast of America, you will notice how many National and State Parks have been built to sustain travel by car.
 We can cruise through the states of the nation while viewing it’s most beautiful sights.
 But it isn’t always a perfect or ideal experience.
 Things can go wrong, things happen unexpectedly.
 Here are five things to consider before trekking on the adventure of a lifetime.

 There is no worse way to end a road trip than because of a bad car accident.
 Not only could it cause permanent physical damage to human life, but it could also cost you a pretty penny.
 It is important to pay attention to the local laws and speed limit signs.
 Remember, your license plate is either from your home state or on an out-of-state rental car.
 This can peg you as a tourist and be a target by law enforcement and local bandits.
+If you are riding your motorcycle, make sure you are protected and keep an eye out for indifferent drivers.
 If you are driving in a country or state you are not used to, learn their road signs.
 Learn what you need to do when there is construction on the winding roads.
-Make sure you cultivate a safe knowledge of the area before you jump behind the car's wheel.
+Make sure you cultivate a safe knowledge of the area before you jump behind the car’s wheel.

 Decide before you even leave for your trip what your budget is.
 Do you plan on camping most nights at campgrounds with a tent and gear?
 Or do you prefer to stay in swanky hotels?
 Roadside motels?
 Accommodation can be a large cost, and it is important to understand what you and your travel companions prefer before being out on the road.
 Do you plan on eating every meal out at fancy restaurants?
 Or do you plan to stop at grocery stores and use a cooler with ice and make salami and cheese sandwiches throughout the day?
 If you plan on visiting National Parks, it can be beneficial to plan ahead and purchase a park pass.
 You must decide with your traveling group what kind of trip you plan to take, make a budget, and all parties must stick to it.